I think this picture captures the essence of what marketing communication needs to do.

 Just like Oatly have done.
 By only talking to themselves and people like them – while irritating everyone else – their marketing team has inadvertently created a niche product.
 This makes it extremely costly to grow sales, because the number of ‘them’ in each country is so limited that the only way to do it is to spread geographically.

 Interestingly, very few bought a nicotine replacement product as a result of some of the most common strategies these brands use – developed by advertising and marketing people who didn’t do their homework on the actual audience, but looked at their non-smoking-selves instead.
 The audience rejected brands that targetted ads to smokers within specific no-smoking areas, because the brand became the oppressor.
 Far better to speak to them in smoking areas that they’d rather not be in where you become an ally.
+Someone who could help them escape.
 They would also avoid brands that spoke to them as if it was a cure for their smoking sickness – smokers don’t see themselves as suffering from a sickness, and they resent anyone who might suggest that they do.

 Once we’ve found the opportunities – both the product’s appeal and who it will appeal to – it’s relatively easy to exploit them.
 We’ve removed the guesswork from what to say, how to say it, and how to get the message to those that will generate the best return.

 There is never any need to guess.
-No need to do anything ‘bonkers’, as a certain excruciatingly dim boss of a rather large agency beginning with the word ‘Ogilvy’ blathers on about in social media and books.
+No need to do anything ‘bonkers’, as a certain excruciatingly dim boss of a rather large agency that rhymes with ‘Ogilvy’ blathers on about in social media and books.
 There’s never any need to do anything ‘counter-intuitive’ – because who’s intuition are you trying to counter?
 Nor should you ever need to be ‘brave’.
 Neither mean you’re being creative.
 You’re just gambling with your eyes closed because you’ve not done your homework.
 And I’m afraid no one in any agency has a superpower that makes their counter-intuition or bravery any better than yours.
 You’re just setting yourself up for failure, and the inevitable excuse that, “It will do something over the long-term.”
 It might do something after it’s had a ton of media money spent on it, but by then you won’t be seeing much of a return on your advertising investment.

 And we always entertain – because entertainment is something that everyone finds Useful.
 In fact, it’s the thing that most people find most Useful in their lives.
 And if we’re going to be funny, we make sure we know what the audience finds funny.
 We aim for their funny bone, not ours.